Skip to Content

 Butternut Squash Tagine with Dried Apricots

-Cooking and preparing this recipe takes around an hour, but once the prep is done all you do is pile stuff in the pot, set the heat and walk away!
+Cooking and preparing this recipe takes around an hour, but once the prep is done, all you do is pile stuff in the pot, set the heat and walk away!

 Close-up butternut squash tagine served in a tagine pot featuring a title overlay.

-Vegetarian Moroccan Influenced Squash Tagine
+Vegetarian Moroccan-Influenced Squash Tagine

-I love me, a good Moroccan or Tunisian-influenced tagine and this butternut squash recipe joins a host of them already on my site.
+I love me a good Moroccan or Tunisian-influenced tagine, and this butternut squash recipe joins a host of them already on my site.

 I have meaty options like my duck leg tagine, chicken tagine and lamb tagine and veggie options like my sweet potato tagine, chickpea tagine and a mixed vegetable tagine.
+I've also got a wonderful fish tagine with preserved lemons.

 This recipe really is one for the people who like a little sweetness in their main courses.
-We have the natural earthy sweetness of butternut squash, onions and apricots.

-The savoury comes from one of my favourite spice pastes harissa and wonderfully nutty almonds.
+The savoury comes from one of my favourite spice pastes, harissa and wonderfully nutty almonds.

 This dish is gloriously simple, no fine dice here, just some rough chopping and peeling.

-Then you chuck stuff in a pot, a lid goes on and you walk away for 40 minutes!
+Then you chuck stuff in a pot, a lid goes on, and you walk away for 40 minutes!

 Overhead butternut squash tagine served in a tagine pot.